 Pax Gold was founded by Paxos, a US-based trust company and custodian.
 Each token is equivalent to one troy ounce of a London Right Delivery bar of gold.

-The PAXG token was launched in 2019 and is backed by gold stores in Brink’s vaults, which are approved by the London Bullion Market Association.
+The PAXG token was launched in 2019 and is backed by gold stores in Brink’s vaults, which the London Bullion Market Association approves.
 It has a market cap of $610,389,228 and is the only gold token that investors can redeem for LBMA-accredited Good Delivery gold bullion bars.

 The easiest way to buy PAX Gold is through Coinbase, where it can be bought with Ethereum (ETH).

 Final Thoughts: The Future of Gold Pegged Tokens

 Despite having a reputation for being one of the safer investments, owning physical gold isn’t particularly easy.
 It can be held in the form of physical bullion and stored at home, or holders can pay a storage facility to hold them for a fee.

 Gold-pegged tokens make it significantly easier for individuals to own gold without ever needing to store it themselves.